piiano/cellotape/README.md

   - https://github.com/xeipuuv/gojsonschema

+- [ ] Change the current middleware implementation

 - [ ] Add support for better customization using an `router.Options` parameter

 - [ ] Add support for additional OpenAPI features such as Header Params, Cookie Params, etc.